painless-software/django-cloudprojects/README.rst

    values during deployment.
 See our `test project`_ for a suggestion on how an implementation may look like.

+5. If you intend to use SAML you need to add all required settings to your project's Django settings, as described in the `python3-saml-django docs`_.

 .. _Allauth documentation:
     https://django-allauth.readthedocs.io/en/latest/providers.html